ASTR 111 Study Guide

 • Where are most asteroids located?
 Comets?

-• What are the 3 main parts of a comet?
+• What are the 3 main components of a comet when it is near the Sun?

 • Are we prepared for a large impact?
-Why is this question relevant and important?
+Why is this question relevant & important?